blueoc-phucpham/notes/docs/tasks/note-1.md

 ### Acceptance Criteria

-- The schema should consisder domain contraints
+- A database schema diagram should be created under `docs/schemas/`

-- The schema shoud at least sastify Third Normal Form(3NF), any violation (denormalization) must be documented with a good reason.
+- A `setup.sql` script to init the database should be created under `docs/schemas/`.
+This script should run successfully under postgres-15

 ### Estimated Effort